davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/googlecompute.html.markdown

 Below is a fully functioning example.
 It doesn't do anything useful, since no provisioners are defined, but it will effectively repackage an existing GCE image.
-The account file is obtained in the previous section.
+The account_file is obtained in the previous section.
+If it parses as JSON it is assumed to be the file itself, otherwise it is assumed to be the path to the file containing the JSON.

 ``` {.javascript}
 {